apryakhin/legion.stanford.edu/publications.md

 <a name="hipc2017"></a>__Integrating External Resources with a Task-Based Programming Model__ [PDF](/pdfs/hipc2017.pdf) <br/>
 _Zhihao Jia, Sean Treichler, Galen Shipman, Michael Bauer, Noah Watkins, Carlos Maltzahn, Patrick McCormick and Alex Aiken_ <br/>
-To appear in the International Conference on High Performance Computing, Data, and Analytics (HiPC 2017) <br/>
+In the International Conference on High Performance Computing, Data, and Analytics (HiPC 2017) <br/>
 __Abstract:__ Accessing external resources (e.g., loading input data, checkpointing snapshots, and out-of-core processing) can have a significant impact on the performance of applications.
 However, no existing programming systems for high-performance computing directly manage and optimize external